AnnahGerletti/Cheat-Sheet/README.md

 # Cheat-Sheet

-- Here are helpful hints for doing simple things with in code.
+- Here are helpful hints for doing simple things within code.
 - Lots of notes taken durning the bootcamp of EDA.
-- Help with high-order-fuctions
+- Help with high-order-functions
 - Constantly growing and being added to.

 # Setup if you wanted to add cheats to the list